Andorra Court Hands 18-Month Conditional Sentence for Sharing Joint with Minor

 Key Points

-- Man gets 20 months (6 firm) for hashish smuggling into Andorra, €3,000 fine, pardon eligible.
+- Man sentenced to 20 months (6 firm) for hashish smuggling into Andorra, €3,000 fine, pardon pending.

-The court handed down 18 months' conditional imprisonment for the drug offense, two months' conditional nighttime house arrest for the knife violation, and for two public consumption counts involving cannabis, one month of conditional nighttime house arrest plus €300 fines each.
+Judges imposed 18 months' conditional imprisonment for the drug supply offense, two months' conditional nighttime house arrest for the knife, and for the public consumption counts, one month of conditional nighttime house arrest plus €300 fines each.
+One report noted €360 in civil liability fines, but core penalties align across accounts.
+The sentence includes probation terms requiring proof of compliance.

 Original Sources